Fact Sheet 17:

 - "Dumpster diving" in trash bins for unshredded credit card and loan applications and documents containing SSNs.

 - Stealing mail from unlocked mailboxes to obtain newly issued credit cards, bank and credit card statements, pre-approved credit offers, investment reports, insurance statements, benefits documents, or tax information.
-Unfortunately, even locked mailboxes may not stop the most determined thief.

 - Accessing your credit report fraudulently, for example, by posing as an employer, loan officer, or landlord.